Finalrentals

 Entry Documents

-For Italian citizens, a valid passport is the primary document required for entry into Bonaire.
-It is crucial that your passport remains valid for at least six months beyond your intended departure date from the island.
+For Italian citizens, a passport is the primary document required for entry into Bonaire.
+Your passport must remain valid for at least six months beyond your intended departure date from the island.
 While not strictly mandatory for short tourist stays, it is always advisable to have a copy of your return flight ticket readily accessible, either digitally or as a physical printout, as immigration officials may occasionally request proof of onward travel.
-No visa is typically required for Italian citizens for stays up to 90 days within a 180-day period.
-However, it is always prudent to check the latest entry requirements on the official website of the Netherlands Embassy or Consulate in Italy prior to your departure, as regulations can change.
-Travel insurance is highly recommended, covering not only medical emergencies but also trip cancellations or interruptions, ensuring peace of mind throughout your culinary adventure.

 Available Flights